-We're here to help you pick the best option to effectively relieve your child's pain, and to explain how to use them properly for the sake of your child's ongoing health and safety.
+As parents, we can feel quite helpless knowing that our child is in pain but not knowing what to do about it.
+This buying guide can help you pick the best option to effectively relieve your child's pain, and use - or not use - painkillers appropriately for the sake of your child's ongoing health and safety.

 Over-the-counter analgesics - how safe are they?